 - Suitable for medium and large-sized companies.

-- It is comparably costly than the readymade software.
+- It is costly in comparison to readymade software.

 - Capable of managing a large number of financial transactions.